maxpou/maxpou.fr/_posts/2017-03-13-no-more-loop-in-js.md

   (accumulator, current) => accumulator + current.ennemiesKilled, 0)
 ```

-An other use case, a bit less know, is to create custom objects from Array.reduce:
+It can also be useful for creating a custom object from an array of object:

 ```js
 const squadFamilies = squadHeroes.reduce((accumulator, current) => {